SiloCityLabs/blog/content/post/2017/2017-12-06-automated-water-system.md

 &nbsp;

 I will be testing this in small scale with two fish pumps, and 3 milk gallons of water to simulate the water sources and main tank.
-The larger scale version would have 500+ gallon tanks, don&#8217;t want to wait for that to fill up.
+The larger scale version would have 500+ gallon tanks, don't want to wait for that to fill up.
 Just waiting for my friend to send me some startup funds to try this out.

 &nbsp;